benduran/simplestyle/README.md

   - `postHookFnc` is a function that accepts one parameter, which is the string contents of the sheet that should eventually be written to the DOM.
 This function should return a string, after you've done any desired transformations to the sheetContents.

 ## What this library isn't
-This library isn't trying to make grandiose assumption about how your styles should be rendered.
+This library isn't trying to make grandiose assumptions about how your styles should be rendered.
 Its goal is to simply provide a typed way of easily creating reusable styles close to your JavaScript / TypeScript components.
 It is a super compact, small file size way of creating CSS in JS and assumes that you're wise enough to know whether you've made a styling mistake (wrong property, wrong unit, invalid rule format, etc)